guillermo-carrasco/PyConSweden2015/README.md

 ### Objectives

-The attendees will learn about a state of the art genomics pipelina and how we use Python to manage and analyze large amounts of biologically significant data.
+The attendees will learn about a state of the art genomics pipeline and how we use Python to manage and analyze large amounts of biologically significant data.

+In the second part they will learn how we adapt the output data for clinicians and other non-bioinfo people.

 ### Detailed abstract